 At this stage, I had to develop some small macros, enabling me to launch the geocoding tool straight from my first sheet, where the information about the location is based.
 The macro with a short description looks as follows:

 ‘2.
 Clearing all potential default address list

 ‘3.
 Linking the very first input in “Location” column with our address defined on a different sheet

 ‘5 Back to the sheet, where our address has been defined

 Basically, I prompted two macros included in the Excel geocoding tool for the Bing Maps API.
 I needed just clear the data, just in case when some unnecessary addresses are already there, and geocode the selected row, including my location linked from the first worksheet.

 Finally, I created the Form Control button (Pic.
 28) and gave it a go.

-Last thing to work with, obviously if you need to is the sheet hiding.
-You can hide these 2 sheets, which probably don’t match your workbook layout.
+The last thing to work with, obviously if you need to is the sheet hiding.
+You can hide these 2 sheets, which probably won’t match your workbook layout.
 Just select them all and simply right-click one of them, where you can choose the “Hide” option (Pic.
 29).
 They will disappear instantly, making your document in the same appearance as at the beginning of our work.
 They will do their work for sure.

 I think, that we are done by now.
 If something was not clear enough for you, watch the video below then.